 SEURAT-1 at the “European Commission Scientific Conference Non-animal approaches – the way forward” on 6 and 7 December 2016

-SEURAT-1 will be represented with a booth in the exhibition space, where the SEURAT-1 video will be shown (see below) and where the delegates can visit the highly appreciated SEURAT-1 "Educational Tour".
-It will also be the opportunity to launch the 6th and last volume of the SEURAT-1 book series, carrying the title "The Blueprint for Future Safety Assessment of Chemicals".
-This will be the last Conference in which the SEURAT-1 initiative will be represented by its Coordination and Support project "COACH", which will terminate at the end of December 2016.
+SEURAT-1 was represented with a booth in the exhibition space, where the SEURAT-1 video was shown (see below) and where the delegates could visit the highly appreciated SEURAT-1 “Educational Tour”.
+It was also the opportunity to launch the 6th and last volume of the SEURAT-1 book series, carrying the title “The Blueprint for Future Safety Assessment of Chemicals”.
+This was the last Conference in which the SEURAT-1 initiative was represented by its Coordination and Support project “COACH”, which will terminate at the end of December 2016.

 Click below to watch the SEURAT-1 video:

 This FP7 Research Initiative was created through a call for proposals by the European Commission that was published in June 2009.
 The Cosmetics Europe industry offered to match the European Commission’s funds to make a total of EUR 50 million available to try to fill current gaps in scientific knowledge and accelerate the development of non-animal test methods.
 The Research Initiative focuses on the complex area of repeated dose toxicity.

 The Research Initiative is a first step to addressing the long term strategic target of “Safety Evaluation Ultimately Replacing Animal Testing (SEURAT)”.
 It is called “SEURAT-1”, indicating that more steps have to be taken before the final goal will be reached.
 SEURAT-1 will develop knowledge and technology building blocks required for the development of solutions for the replacement of current repeated dose systemic toxicity testing in vivo used for the assessment of human safety.